bigjr-mkkong/OStest/README.md

 # OStest

-I'm still working on this 64 bits kernel, and the reason is just for fun.
+I'm still working on this 64 bits OS kernel, see TODO for current progress.

 ### Environment: